EdRey05/Streamlit_projects/README.md

             <p><strong> Summary </strong></p>
             <p class="justify-text"> During my graduate studies, I came across the <strong><a href="https://depmap.org/portal/ccle/">Cancer Cell Line
                 Encyclopedia</a></strong>, which is a project containing information on <strong>over 1,800 cell models</strong>, including <strong>RNA
-                Seq gene expression</strong> data.
-Although my reseach group does not specialize in bioinfomatics, we used the CCLE dataset at times to cross-validate some observations, potential gene candidates, or to look for cell model options we didn't have in-house. <br><br>
-                I downloaded the 2019 dataset and noticed it was very large (<strong>around 1,800 by 20,000</strong>), and we only used a few cell lines in our analyses.
-Moreover, we wanted different combinations of these cell lines per file, so I created a basic tool as a
-                <strong>Google Colab notebook</strong> (<strong><a href="https://user-images.githubusercontent.com/62916582/204422004-47fe5726-d92d-4193-bc6a-ea30b3a93cc1.gif">View tool</a></strong>)
-                to search and retrieve only the cell lines of interest. <br><br>
+                Seq gene expression</strong> data (<strong>around 20,000 genes</strong>). <br><br>
-                However, I noticed that the dataset was merged with the <strong>Achilles project</strong> to make the <strong><a href="https://depmap.org/portal/download/all/">DepMap project</a></strong>, which added few more cell lines and several more datasets from other types of genomics, proteomics, and metabolomics assays.
-They also reshaped datasets, reassigned IDs to make all datasets consistent, etc. Once I noticed the new version, I adapted my tool to work for the new dataset (<strong>at that time, 23Q2</strong>), and generated a similar notebook. <br><br>
+                I created a basic tool as a <strong>Google Colab notebook</strong> (<strong><a href="https://user-images.githubusercontent.com/62916582/204422004-47fe5726-d92d-4193-bc6a-ea30b3a93cc1.gif">View tool</a></strong>) to search and retrieve only cell lines of interest (we usually only needed <10).
+However, years later I noticed that the dataset was merged with the <strong>Achilles project</strong> to make the <strong><a href="https://depmap.org/portal/download/all/">DepMap project</a></strong>.
+                This added few more cell lines but several more datasets from diverse genomics, proteomics, and metabolomics assays.
+They also reshaped datasets, reassigned IDs to make all datasets consistent, etc. I adapted my tool to work for the new version (<strong>at that time, 23Q2</strong>), and generated a similar notebook. <br><br>
-                Finally, when I discovered <strong>Streamlit</strong> the first data app I built attempted to replicate my tool for DepMap.
-I soon discovered how easy was to add widgets and interactive plots that would allow not only to extract the data, but also to <strong>automate basic data exploration and visualization</strong> of the cell lines and gene expression in a very user-friendly manner. <br><br>
+                Finally, when I discovered <strong>Streamlit</strong> I built a data app to replicate my notebook tool.
+I realized how easy was to add widgets and interactive plots that would allow not only to extract the data, but also to <strong>automate basic exploration and visualization</strong> of the cell lines and gene expression in a very user-friendly manner. <br><br>
             </p>
         </div>
         <div class="right-column-65">